Eshan05/ClutterHunter/docs/ProductPlan.md

   fit, harness cache, AI SDK provider, agent loop, bounded tools, activity trace, typed result registry, approvals, log excerpts, and plan refinement.

-Exit: prepared light/balanced models pass harness and hero latency/correctness.
+Exit: a prepared balanced model passes harness/latency, or its measured rejection and a passing ranked light fallback are recorded on the prepared machine.

 ### Phase 4: Hardening and Demo